gregory-adler/demo-docker/README.md

 	docker build -f mvcdocker/Dockerfile .

-once the image is built run the image on port 5010 with port 80 exposed using the command.
-You can get the name of the image using docker images:
+once the image is built run the image on port 5010 with port 80 exposed using this command:

 	docker run -p 5010:80 <image container name>

+You can get the name of the image using:

+	docker images

 Navigate to http://0.0.0.0:5010 to make sure the docker is up and running.